Santarem | Parintins | Manaus

 Fun fact: In Parintins, everything revolves around the ox, the 'Boi Bumba'.
 An ancient fairy tale from the Amazon tells the story of the pregnant Catirina who suddenly desires to eat beef tongue.
 Her husband Francisco kills his master's best ox and is imprisoned for the crime.
 After a lengthy imprisonment, Francisco is finally freed because Paje, a medicine man and witch, brings the ox back to life.

 There is an 86-year-old rivalry between the two Boi groups; the Garantido club uses red, and the Caprichoso club uses blue.
-This friendly and creative rivalry between the two Bois (oxen) is contagious and has divided the entire north of Brazil into two camps.
+This friendly and creative rivalry between the two Bois (oxen) is contagious and has divided northern Brazil into two camps.

 The houses of Parintins are all painted red or blue.
 The public telephones, the tickets, the clothes, everything is either red or blue.
 Even the event's main sponsor, Coca-Cola, had to invent a new logo for Parintins.
 People refer to the rival club simply as the "others".

 Welcome to Manaus, the heart of Amazonia, 900 miles inland on the Rio Negro from the Atlantic and home to the famed Amazon Opera House.
-Also just a few miles from the meeting of the rivers.
+Also, it is just a few miles from the meeting of the rivers.

 Back to the tour, our first visit was to Museu da Cidade, a museum in a neoclassical palace featuring hands-on exhibits tracing the culture & history of Manaus.
-This was supposed to be a 20 min visit, which lasted over one hour.
+This was supposed to be a 20-minute visit, which lasted over one hour.